pjm4448/fiction/weird-fiction/reliquaries-of-regret-weird-fiction-anthology/the-curator-of-vectors.md

 He knew it might not stop the machine.
 But if he could become a permanent, screaming feedback loop, he might slow the digestion.
 He might buy the grey world time.

 The Synthesis chair was not built by Silas.
 It had grown in the attic, once a storage space, now a cranial cavity.
-Arthur had to crawl on hands and knees through a tunnel of hardened, calcified root-matter to reach it, the sharp growths scraping his skin like coral before he even reached the device, drawing blood that the walls absorbed greedily.
+Arthur had to crawl on hands and knees through a tunnel of hardened, calcified root-matter to reach it, the sharp growths scraping his skin like coral before he even reached the device, drawing blood that the walls absorbed greedily, the calcification shot through with rust-colored veins that resembled carnelian in the dim light.

 When he strapped in, the house folded around him.
 Beams bent inward like ribs closing.
-The orchid-tendrils did not merely burrow into his neck; they reconnected to ports that had always been waiting under his skin, interfaces written into his DNA.
+The orchid-tendrils did not merely burrow into his neck; they reconnected to ports that had always been waiting under his skin, interfaces written into his DNA: small, opal-smooth dimples that had always been there, birthmarks he'd never questioned.

 He threw the master switch.

 As the machines turned inward, the house convulsed in ecstasy.
-Windows shattered outward in perfect synchrony, exhaling violet spores that settled like sickly, carcinogenic snow on the neighbors' roofs.
+Windows shattered outward in perfect synchrony, exhaling violet spores that settled like sickly, carcinogenic snow on the neighbors' roofs, each particle catching moonlight like fragments of diseased fluorite.
 Brickwork split to reveal new orifices, wet and pulsing.

 Arthur's final scream was muffled because the attic walls had become soft palate; the house was swallowing.